Premiership Rugby: 1972–1995: Leagues and cups

 In 1972 the RFU sanctioned a national knock-out cup – the RFU Club Competition, the predecessor to the Anglo-Welsh Cup – followed first by regional merit tables and then, in the mid-1980s, by national merit tables.
 One of the casualties of the move to competitive leagues was the loss of some traditional games as the new fixture lists didn't allow time for all of them.

 The league system has evolved since its start in 1987 when the Courage Leagues were formed – a league pyramid with roughly 1,000 clubs playing in 108 leagues, each with promotion and relegation.

 In the first season, clubs were expected to arrange the fixtures on mutually convenient dates.
 The clubs involved were Bath, Bristol, Coventry, Gloucester, Harlequins, Leicester, Moseley, Nottingham, Orrell, Sale, Wasps and Waterloo.
 That first season was an unqualified success, with clubs in the upper echelons of the national leagues reporting increased crowds, interest from both local backers and national companies, and higher skill levels among players exposed to regular competition.
 The fears that leagues would lead to greater violence on the field proved largely unfounded.

 By the next season, the RFU allocated fixed Saturdays to the league season, removing the clubs' responsibility for scheduling matches.
 There was no home and away structure to the leagues in those early seasons, as sides played one another only once.

 Initially two teams, Bath and Leicester, proved to be head and shoulders above the rest in the Courage League, and between them dominated the top of the table.

-In 1994 the league structure expanded to include a full rota of home and away matches for the first time.
-The 1994–95 season was the first to be shown live on Sky Sports, a relationship which continued until the 2013–14 season when BT Sport acquired the exclusive rights.
+In 1994, the league structure expanded to include a full rota of home and away matches for the first time.
+The 1994–95 season was the first to be shown live on Sky Sports, a relationship which continued until the 2013–14 season when BT Sport acquired the exclusive rights in a deal which is currently scheduled to end after the 2023–24 season.